yashu1wwww/yashu1wwww/README.md

 <p align="center"> <img src="https://img.shields.io/github/followers/yashu1wwww?style=flat&label=FOLLOWERS" alt="yashu1wwww"/>

 - 💬 Ask Me About:- **Bots**🤖
-- About Me:- **May Be Any One Done These But I Am Was The 1st Person To Upload Bookmyshow Auto Ratings With Multiple Mails**
+-  About Me::- **May Be Any One Done These But I Am Was The 1st Person To Upload Bookmyshow Auto Ratings With Multiple Mails**
 - ⚡Fun Fact:- **Boring To Login,Likes & Comments In Social Media Apps So Automated**